Britain mourns Queen Elizabeth as Charles becomes king

 Associated Press

-King Charles III, who spent much of his 73 years preparing for the role, takes the throne in an era of uncertainty for both his country and the monarchy itself.
-In Britain and across its former colonies, the widespread admiration for Elizabeth herself was sometimes mixed with criticism of the institution and the imperial history she represented.

-On the king’s first full day of duties Friday, he and his wife Camilla, the Queen Consort, left Balmoral to head to London.
-He is expected to meet Prime Minister Liz Truss, appointed just days earlier, and deliver a speech to the nation at a time when many Britons are preoccupied with an energy crisis, the soaring cost of living, the war in Ukraine and the fallout from Brexit.
+On the king’s first full day of duties Friday, he left Balmoral and took off from Aberdeen, Scotland, for London, where he’s expected to meet Prime Minister Liz Truss, appointed just this week.
+In the evening, he will deliver a speech to the nation as many Britons are preoccupied with an energy crisis, the soaring cost of living, the war in Ukraine and the fallout from Brexit.

 Hundreds of people arrived through the night to leave flowers outside the gates of Buckingham Palace, the monarch’s London home, or simply to pause and reflect.